 Set a Realistic Budget

 The first thing you should do as you begin to plan your renovation is to take a moment to sit down and make a budget.
 Figure out how much you are willing to, or can afford to spend on this renovation, and plan out where your money will go throughout the project.
 This will help to prevent you from making the mistake of blowing your entire budget on tiles and light fixtures, leaving you with an unfinished bathroom.
 Additionally, while you may have dreams of completely redesigning your bathroom layout, remember that it can be extremely expensive to move fixtures such as toilets, bathtubs, and sinks as you will have to run new supply lines for them.
 You should then consider early on whether you can realistically afford to move these items, or whether you can live with your bathroom's current layout.
+Planning more than one bathroom renovation?
+Here's how to stick to your budget.

 The functionality, atmosphere, and aesthetics of a bathroom relies heavily on having proper lighting.
 You should then consider lighting early on in the process, as this will allow you to install the required wiring while everything is still torn up rather than attempting to do this later on.
 Consider in-ceiling lights for general lighting purposes, as well as task lighting such as sconces flanking your mirrors to help you get ready in the morning.
 Decide how much lighting you will need for your space before you begin demolition.